 In this work, by selecting a purely discrete formulation for the HDP, a single optimization can be employed that computes cooperative paths for both vehicles over large problem instances.
-We solve this using optimizing through a novel reduction to the GTSP.
-A commonly-used method for solving GTSPs is the Noon-Bean Transformation [18], which reduces a GTSP to an Asymmetric Traveling Salesman Problem (ATSP), for which a TSP solver such as the Lin-Kernighan-Helsgaun (LKH) heuristic [19] can be used.
-The GTSP appears in several different path planning problems in which multiple robot configurations can be used to complete a given task, including persistent surveillance [9], and heterogeneous or multi-vehicle TSPs [20].
+We solve this optimizing through a novel reduction to the GTSP.
+The GTSP and its special case, the TSP, are both NP-hard [21].
+A commonly-used method for solving the GTSP is the Noon-Bean Transformation, which reduces a GTSP to a Traveling Salesman Problem (TSP), for which a wide variety of algorithms can be applied.
+If the TSP edge lengths satisfy the triangle inequality, then there exist constant-factor approximation algorithms for the TSP.
+The best known is Christofides' algorithm [22], which gives a 3/2-factor approximation in $O(n^3)$ time, where n is the number of vertices in the graph.
+In practice, methods based on Lin-Kernighan heuristic are very effective and have been shown empirically to obtain high-quality solutions in $O(n^{2.2})$ time [23].
+The most widely used implementation is the Lin-Kernighan-Helsgaun (LKH) heuristic [17].
+Exact solvers also exist for the TSP, such as the Concorde solver [23], which has solved problems on tens of thousands of vertices.
+The exact solvers, however, are not guaranteed to run in polynomial time.
+Finally, heuristic solvers have been developed specifically for the GTSP [24].
+The GTSP appears in several different path planning problems in which multiple robot configurations can be used to complete a given task, including persistent surveillance [11], and heterogeneous or multi-vehicle TSPs [25].